 Problem is that you’re limited to these 3 types of searches:

 This means that if you want to do anything more complicated, you can’t.
 For instance, you’ll notice that you can’t even do a multi-city with an open jaw and you definitely can’t do flights with two stopovers because that would require 4 legs.

 If that’s the case you’ll have to call Aeroplan to get an agent to book it which costs $30 CAD + tax per passenger.

-There’s a pretty neat tool out there that can show you literally every route that is within the Star Alliance.
+There used to be a pretty neat tool out there that can show you literally every route that is within the Star Alliance.
 It’s a great way to check to see if there is a direct flight from one city.
 Unfortunately the page is down now.